U.S. News & World Report 2017-2018 Best Children's Hospitals

-Primary Children’s Hospital is ranked as one of the nation's best children's hospitals in nine of 10 specialties in U.S. News & World Report’s 2016-17 Best Children’s Hospitals Rankings Report.
-Primary Children's is ranked in the top 10 for neurology and neurosurgery and is one of only 30 hospitals in the nation to be ranked in nine or more categories.
+Primary Children’s Hospital is ranked as one of the nation's best children's hospitals in 10 of 10 specialties in U.S. News & World Report’s 2017-18 Best Children’s Hospitals Rankings Report.
+Primary Children's is ranked in the top 15 for cardiology and is one of only 24 hospitals in the nation to be ranked in all 10 categories.

 The rankings feature 50 hospitals in each of 10 pediatric specialties: cancer, cardiology and heart surgery, diabetes and endocrinology, gastroenterology and GI surgery, neonatology, nephrology, neurology and neurosurgery, orthopedics, pulmonology, and urology.